 How Much Can You Tow?

 If your receiver hitch is rated for use with weight distribution, the weight distribution system will allow you to tow at the maximum capacity of the receiver hitch.
-Weight distribution doesn’t “increase” your receiver’s capacity so much as it allows the hitch to be used at its maximum capacity.
+Weight distribution doesn’t “increase” your receiver’s capacity so much as it will enable the hitch to be used at its maximum capacity.

 Generally, most people who choose to tow something try to keep the total weight at around 80 percent of their vehicle’s maximum towing capacity.
 This is the best way to make sure you don’t cause damage to your vehicle or increase the potential for accidents or difficulty hauling the trailer.

 What Happens if You Tow More Than Capacity?

 Your max towing capacity should not be taken lightly.
 Exceeding what your vehicle is designed to tow can strain your engine and transmission, accelerate brake wear, damage your tires, and even warp your chassis.
-Moreover, this could in turn trigger catastrophic failure while driving and could lead to property damage or serious injury.
+Moreover, this could trigger catastrophic failure while driving and lead to property damage or severe injury.